portasynthinca3/boss/README.md

 The basis of this project is the **emulator**, a multiprocessing-aware Erlang VM that runs on bare hardware.
-It only implements the bare minimum it has to implement in order to reach this objective; for example, it does parse some ACPI tables (since that is required for multiprocessing to work), but it does not run AML bytecode - that task is left up to the BEAM bytecode it runs.
+It only implements the bare minimum it has to implement in order to reach this objective; for example, it does parse some ACPI tables (since that is required for multiprocessing to work) (or, at least, it will once this feature is actually implemented), but it does not run AML bytecode - that task is left up to the BEAM bytecode it runs.
 The emulator only supports the x86_64 ISA, UEFI and ACPI 2.0+, i.e. it will run on machines from approximately 2010 onwards.
-It could be argued that the emulator is a microkernel, since it implements the things a uK would (scheduling and IPC), but it's my project and I prefer not to name it that.
+It could be argued that the emulator is a microkernel since it implements the things a uK would (scheduling and IPC), but it's my project and I prefer not to name it that.

 Even though the emulator is _a_ BEAM, it's not _the_ BEAM.
 It is compatible with